 Dry-hopping is a process where hops are added during the last step of the brewing process to create a hoppy aroma.
 Most American hops give the beer a fruity flavor.
 Seems that Proefbrouwerij was also one of the first breweries doing dry hopping.

 A little word about the proefbrouwerij

 The Proefbrouwerij was founded in 1996, initially to brew Reinaert beers.
 But very soon, they focused on co-creating beers with third parties to create new and unique beers.
 Now, they solely co-create beers – and they discontinued their own brands.

 Today, they have a brewery of + 10,000 m2 with 100+ fermentation tanks – to create all kinds of beer.
 Thanks to the Proefbrouwerij, Dany can create all kinds of beer: classic blonde, brown, tripels, and even gluten-free beers.

 Before I go, I need to discuss the creation of their tripel in 2002.
 Being a Belgian brewer it is – almost – obligatory to create a Tripel (even though some breweries in Brussels might argue the opposite – looking at you Brussels Beer Project), as it’s one of the three beer styles that Belgium is famous for.

 Do you like this Tripel beer?
 Then, try a St Feuillien Tripel, it provides a similar tasting experience.

-If you’re not familiar yet with the three different Belgian beer styles, we would be more than happy to host you during one of our beer tours or brewery tours.
+If you’re not familiar yet with the three different Belgian beer styles, we would be more than happy to host you during one of our beer tours en brewery tours.
 Or what about a more challenging afternoon where you can join a beer quiz on a boat in the middle of Ghent’s historical canal?
 Liselot is eager to share with you the beauty of our fascinating beer world.